Omega-3 Fish Oil: Why Take Omega-3 Fish Oil ?

 This country lies in the Southern Ocean where the prevailing winds blow from Antarctica across a country which has very little industry.

-The companies there in the health industry create their supplements from sustainable fish such as hoki and they work to the best possible worldwide standards.
+The companies there in the health supplement industry create their supplements from sustainable fish such as hoki and they work to the best possible worldwide standards.

 It is best to look for these safe alternatives by finding a reliable manufacturer who works to GMP standards by using the freshest possible fish oil which is then further treated with molecular distillation for excellent purity.
+Furthermore, their products are tested by independent laboratories.

 A high DHA content is also recommended.